Iraq’s closure of remaining displacement camps sparks fear, confusion

 “Iraq used to feel like such a big country, but today it feels small.
 There is no place for us here anymore.”

-A spokesman for Iraq’s Ministry of Migration and Displaced, Hassan al-Allaf, said all departures from the camp have been consensual.
+A spokesman for the Ministry of Migration and Displaced, Hassan al-Allaf, said all departures from the camp have been consensual.
 “People are lying and trying to ruin our work.
 There is no forced return, only voluntary return,” he said.

-The controversy surrounding Iraq’s camp closures speaks to the complexity of a wider problem: how to stitch societies back together in the aftermath of a bloody war.
+The controversy surrounding Iraq’s camp closures speaks to the complexity of a wider problem: how to stitch societies back together in the aftermath of a war.

 In its battle for land and religious supremacy, the Islamic State killed tens of thousands of Iraqis and launched a genocide against the minority Yazidi group.
 About 6 million people were displaced in the fighting, and although most have returned home, almost 250,000 were still in displacement camps last fall, according to aid groups.